agatti/SleighIDEA/README.md

 * The filetype icon is taken from Ghidra's source code repository and it is believed to be released under the same licence as Ghidra, hence Apache 2.0.
+* The table and opcode marker icons are taken from [FamFamFam](http://www.famfamfam.com/lab/icons/silk/), and licensed under the Creative Commons Attributed 2.5 licence.

 A copy of the Apache 2.0 licence is available in the repository as `LICENCE.txt`.